Quick Start¶

 Default (recommended):

-- Open Settings → Community plugins → Zotero Redis RAG → Prerequisites.
+- Open Settings → Community plugins → Zotero Research Assistant → Prerequisites.

 - Click Start Redis stack now.

-- Wait for startup to finish (first run may take longer while worker dependencies install).
+- Wait for startup to finish (first run may take 10+ minutes while images and worker dependencies are prepared).

 Fallback (terminal, local runtime mode only):